 Did You Also Know?

-The GUI for all IRI software products is free, built on Eclipse™, and supports:
+The free graphical IDE for job design across all IRI software products is called IRI Workbench.
+Built on Eclipse™, IRI Workbench supports:

 - batch, remote, and HDFS execution